krishnendu-2003/QuizVerse/README.md

    ```
 3. **Set Up Environment Variables**

-   Create a `.env` file in the root directory and add your MetaMask private key:
+   Create a `.env` file in the root directory of server folder and add your MetaMask private key:

    ```env
    ACCOUNT_PRIVATE_KEY='your-private-key'